Towards Sparse Video Understanding and Reasoning: Introduction

 To address these challenges, we introduce \revise (\underline{Re}asoning with \underline{Vi}deo \underline{S}parsity), a multi-round agent for video question answering (VQA).
-Rather than processing a fixed set of uniformly sampled frames, \revise iteratively (i) selects a small batch of frames most likely to reduce uncertainty about the answer, (ii) updates a concise summary of previous rounds' conversation (summary-as-state) to reduce information overload, and (iii) stops early once the accumulated evidence is sufficient to answer.
+Rather than processing a fixed set of uniformly sampled frames, \revise iteratively (i) selects a small batch of frames most likely to reduce uncertainty about the answer, (ii) updates a concise summary of previous-round conversations (summary-as-state) to reduce information overload, and (iii) stops early once the accumulated evidence is sufficient to answer.
 Conceptually, our summary-as-state is inspired by the hidden state in recurrent neural networks (e.g., LSTMs)~\cite{hochreiter1997long}, as in \Cref{fig:rnn}: it is a compact, continually updated memory that carries forward only task-critical information, informs what to ``attend to next'', and regularizes reasoning to remain faithful to accumulated evidence.
 This recurrent, stateful formulation reduces information overload \limautoref{L1} by concentrating the visual context into non-redundant text-based evidence.
-Hence, such states counter semantic sparsity by progressively accumulating a compact set of query-supporting frames in the persistent summary state.
+Hence, this stateful design counters semantic sparsity by progressively accumulating a compact set of query-supporting frames in the persistent summary.